alexatcomputer/blog/content/posts/2025-05-10-welcome-to-alexatcomputer/index.md

 +++
 title = "Welcome to alex@computer"
+description = "An introduction to the site and the making of it."
 +++

 This is a tech focused blog which will chronicle any projects that I do or new things that I learn about.